AC69x/LTPM/README.md

 ## Introduction

 This repository contains a userscript designed to add premium features to LogiTycoon game.
-Follow the instructions below to get started.
+Follow the instructions below to get started. **PLEASE REMEMBER THAT THE GAME IS BEING MADE BY 1 PERSON, PLEASE CONSIDER BUYING PREMIUM INSTEAD.**

 ## Table of Contents: